podops/podops.legacy/README.md

 A description how to build the codebase and how to test locally is [here](/docs/development.md).

 ## Open-source but not open-contribution?
 I am grateful for community involvement, bug reports, & feature requests but I do not expect code contributions at this point in time as there is not really a substantial user base or community in general.
 In case someone wants to contribute, I will gladly review [pull requests](https://github.com/podops/podops/pulls).

 There is another way to help the project: many of the most valuable contributions are in the forms of [testing, feedback, and documentation](https://github.com/podops/podops/issues).
 This helps to harden the software and streamlines its usage for other users.

 Should you wish to contribute, please review the [contribution guidelines](CONTRIBUTING.md) first.

+**Note:** While all the Podops code is [here on GitHub](https://github.com/podops), there is no step-by-step guide how install it on your own infrastructure at the moment.
+This will come later.
+If you want to deploy Podops on your own infrastructure *TODAY*, join the [community on Gitter](https://gitter.im/podops/) and send me a DM at `@mickuehl` and we will sort it out.